sapori-saperi

 Day 5: Tuesday

 All too soon it’s time to cross back over the mountain pass to Città di Castello in Umbria.
 We stop first at the Archeologia Arborea, as Isabella dalla Ragione calls her excavation into fruit varieties and their uses in the past.
 Unlike the Roman villa frozen in time, she maintains living examples in her orchards.
-In May of 1474, Nicolò Vitelli, ruler of Città di Castello before his defeat the following month, might have been eating the same green almond salad which Isabella has prepared for your aperitivo.
 We lunch in Città di Castello and make a quick visit to the Vitelli Palace, which is now the city museum.
 But our main objective is the Museo di Tela Umbra a Mano which still produces by hand the traditional fine linens famous throughout Europe since the 11th century.
 It’s only a short hop over the border into Tuscany, where we stay at a typical farmhouse in the upper Tiber Valley, only a couple of kilometres from the village where Michelangelo was born.
 The farmer rears Cinta Senese pigs, whose cured and fresh meat will be on the menu tonight.

 Accommodation: Agriturismo Terre di Michelangelo | Meals: Breakfast, Lunch, Dinner